 Treatment for this unwanted side effect revolves around being gentle to the skin - avoiding shaving, perfumes, sun exposure and roughly textured or synthetic fabrics.

 Other radiotherapy side effects can include hair loss, leading to a more sensitive, exposed scalp.
-Tiredness is also a common side effect, and as we touched on above a silk pillowcase can make a noticeable difference when it comes to getting enough rest.
+Tiredness is also a common side effect, and as we touched on above silk can make a noticeable difference when it comes to getting enough rest.

 If you or a cancer patient close to you suffers from irritated skin or a sensitive scalp, then top quality silk is without doubt the best fabric to sleep on.